undeadgrishnackh/CarParkEscape2021/README.md

 - 🚧 clean up the WIP Flat grocery issue building[0] with:
   - an easy test scenario like [[0,0,0,0,0,0],[2,0,0,0,0,0]] --> R5
 - guardian floor 1 doesn't have the stairs
+- refactor isMyCarParkedOutsideTheParking - to have a loop and index function
+- refactor whereIsMyCar - to have it less complex

 NEXT LESSON: clean the WIP!